Diamond and Metal Color

-Knowing that colorless diamonds pick up the hue of the colored band can save you money because you can buy a diamond that is lower on the color grade scale.
-The slight yellow of a lower-graded diamond will blend in with the hue of the ring and will be less pronounced.
+Knowing that colorless diamonds pick up the hue of the colored band can save you money because you can buy a diamond that is slightly lower on the color grade scale.
+The slight yellow of a lower-graded diamond will blend in with the hue of the ring metal and will be less pronounced.

 Colored mounts also affect the color of a diamond.
 Yellow gold prongs will make the yellow in a lower color graded diamond less visible, while a lighter mount would make the diamond’s yellow color stand out more.

 For example, let’s say you wanted a J-grade, round diamond on a colored band that had white metal or platinum prongs.
 The lighter metal of the prongs would reflect through the diamond, which would make it look brighter.
 As a result, the diamond may end up looking like an I-grade diamond depending on how well it’s cut.

 On the other hand, if you wanted an F-grade diamond set on a colored band that had colored prongs, the diamond may end up looking like a G-grade diamond because it would reflect the color of the band.